CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 3. `prestart`.
 This is executed in a hook wrapping `ig.main`, before `ig.main` itself.
    (There is no attribute for this phase - it exists for reference)
 4. `main`.
 This is executed at any time after the game has completely loaded and is running, i.e. `ig.ready` is true, `ig.game` exists, etc.
+   (There is no attribute for this phase - it exists for reference)

 ---